maashhCS/Oddsportal-Scraper/README.md

-Small football Oddsportal scraper getting the names of the home team and away team + the score
+Small football Oddsportal scraper getting the names of the home and away team + the score.
+I tried with Basketball which also works